argyleink/shortstack/README.md

 <br><br>

 ## Getting Started
+#### Clone Shortstack into a new folder
 1. `mkdir new-project-name && cd $_`
 1. `git clone --depth=1 https://github.com/argyleink/shortstack.git . && rm -rf ./.git`

+#### Install tools and spin it up
 1. `npm i`
 1. `npm start`

 ## Development
-Running `npm start` runs Browsersync, which watches changes to your files in `./app` and refreshes connected browsers.
+Running `npm start` runs Browsersync, Rollup and Postcss concurrently, watching changes to your files in `./app` and refreshes connected browsers.

 ## Production
 Running `npm run build` compiles and minifies your code in `app` and outputs the optimised result to a folder called `dist` that's ready for static hosting.

 Running `npm run production` will build your project and start a server at `dist`.
-Useful for continuous delivery.